daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 We will see here 2 scenarios:

 - **Scenario A : Small infrastructure**, 3 hosts running vSphere Standard only.
-- **Scenario B : Advanced Infrastructure**, 8 Hosts running vSphere with Operations Manager Enterprise Plus and VSAN advanced.
+- **Scenario B : Bigger Infrastructure**, 8 Hosts running vSphere with Operations Manager Enterprise Plus and VSAN advanced.

 In each scenario we will detail 2 configurations: